lightstep/lightstep-grafana-plugin/README.md

 # Lightstep Datasource

-Once you install the LightStep Datasource plugin, you should be able to add Lightstep graphs into your Grafana dashboards.
+Once you install the Lightstep Datasource plugin, you should be able to add Lightstep graphs into your Grafana dashboards.

 After installing the plugin (see [Installing Plugins](https://grafana.com/docs/grafana/latest/plugins/installation)), you will need a Lightstep API key (Account Settings > API Keys) with the Viewer role to configure it.